shli-embl/MAGESTIC-SCORE/README.md

 mamba env create -f envs/environment.yaml -p envs/{myenv_name}
 ```

-1.2 Then, activate the environment before running the snakemake pipelines:
+b.
+Then, activate the environment before running the snakemake pipelines:
 ```
 conda activate envs/{myenv_name}
 ```

-### Snakemake pipelines
+### 2. Snakemake pipelines
 #### pipeline 1: Single clonal whole-genome sequencing data analysis and editing outcome (pre-)calling
+The single WGS analysis pipeline takes in .fastq read files from multiple Cas9 edited strains isolated from MAGESTIC pool, so that each single genome contains a barcode linked to a pre-designed gRNA-donor-DNA pair to introduce a variant on the target locus.
+The pipeline contains read processing and on-target genotyping (both for SNV/indel detection via GATK4 and SV detection via a 3-in-1 pre-selection approach).
+The SV pre-scan includes GATK4 (to detect unintended SNV/indels proximate to the target), SvABA and CNV detection.
+We also extended the outcome analysis to a list of off-target loci predicted by edit-distance from the on-target sequence.
+1a.
 #### pipeline 2: Target site sequence and genomic feature annotations
 #### pipeline 3: Machine learning model construction and tuning
 #### pipeline 4: Bulk whole-genome sequencing analysis for structral variant characterizations